For books co-authored or co-edited with others see full CV.

 'A leading reference source for women's rights' (The Guardian).

 Women Confined Towards a sociology of childbirth (1980).
 Oxford: Martin Robertson.
 Extract

 'A superb study of what it is like to have a baby in Britain' (New Society).

 From Here to Maternity: Becoming a Mother (1979).
 Oxford: Martin Robertson.
 Reprinted as Harmondsworth: Penguin, 1981, new edition Bristol: Policy Press, 2018.

 'a landmark in publications about childbirth...If only this book could be available to all women thinking of launching into pregnancy' (Women Speaking).

 'should be compulsory reading for those people who think that a woman's place is, always was, and ever shall be, in the home' (New Statesman).

 The Sociology of Housework (1974).
 London: Martin Robertson.
 Reprinted with new Introduction.
-Oxford: Basil Blackwell, 1985.
+Oxford: Basil Blackwell, 1985, new edition Bristol: Policy Press, 2018.
 Extract

 Sex, Gender and Society (1972).
 London: Temple Smith.
 Reprinted with new Introduction, London: Gower, 1985.
 Extract